RFID Hotels: Why is RFID Important for Morden Hotels?

 Increased efficiency: A contactless RFID hotel system reduces time spent on key management while also helping to minimize energy consumption and avoid staff administration costs.

-Provide a safe and secure environment for your guests: RFID tags are easy to read by scanners at entrances, which means that only authorized personnel will be able to enter certain areas of the hotel, such as VIP lounges or executive suites, without having their credentials verified first.
+Provide a safe and secure environment for your guests: RFID tags are easily read by scanners at entrances, which means that only authorized personnel can enter certain areas of the hotel, such as VIP lounges or executive suites, without having their credentials verified first.

 This also decreases employee theft because it’s harder for them to steal items from these areas if they don’t have access cards themselves!